Best Places to Retire in Asia in 2025

 What About Retiring in Japan or South Korea?

-No, we didn’t unintentionally leave these two popular destinations off our list of the best places to retire in Asia – it’s just that they are just really, really expensive these days.
+We didn’t unintentionally leave these two popular destinations off our list – it’s just that they are really, really expensive these days.

-Certainly, Japan and South Korea both offer expats a high quality of life with excellent healthcare and advanced infrastructure and both countries are well-known for their modern (even futuristic) amenities, making them intriguing places to live.
+Certainly, Japan and South Korea both offer expats a high quality of life with excellent healthcare and advanced infrastructure.
+Both countries are well-known for their modern (even futuristic) amenities, making them intriguing places to live.

-However, the cost of living and taxes are notably high, a significant drawback for most retirees.
+However, both the cost of living and taxes are notably high, a significant drawback for most retirees.

 If you have your eye on these destinations as a place to spend your golden years, it’s important to evaluate your financial imperatives.